giawa/opengl4csharp/README.md

 Random History:  This code was written to help my friend with his Masters thesis, as he was wanting to do work with GLSL and OpenGL.
 I wrote up these OpenGL 4 bindings over the course of two weeks in 2011 and they were never used.
 It is about time someone got to play with them!
 I'm also working on a [Voxel Engine](http://www.giawa.com) using this library, which is largely open source.

 Note:  To use this library you will need a valid OpenGL context.
-You can get this using FreeGLUT, or some equivalent.
+You can get this using FreeGLUT, SDL, or some equivalent.

 ## License
 Check the included [LICENSE.md](https://github.com/giawa/opengl4csharp/blob/master/LICENSE.md) file for the license associated with this code.